sebastianhutteri/RamanFungiANN/README.md

 # RamanFungiANN

-This is the code for my bachelor's project "Analysing Raman spectra of crystalline cellulose degradation by fungi using artificial neural networks".
+This is the Python 3 code for my bachelor's project "Analysing Raman spectra of crystalline cellulose degradation by fungi using artificial neural networks".

 The data pipeline does the following:
 * Extracts data from .csv-files within a chosen folder